songlarknet/lark/doc/talks/synchron2022.md

 We can't always prove what we want, even if it's true.

 There was one particular class of properties that we had issues with.
-Suppose we have a node that checks if an input signal coming from the outside world is "good".
+Suppose we have a controller that checks if an input signal coming from the outside world is "good".
 There are a bunch of criteria for what constitutes a good signal, but one criterion is that the delta has to be below some threshold for the last ten samples or something.